ellakcy/docker-moodle/README.md

 For now you can use the following volumes:

 * **/var/moodledata** In order to get all the stored  data.
+* **/var/www/html** Containing the moodle source code.
+This is used by nginx as well.

 ## Using SSL Reverse proxy